0xSickb0y/SearchParty/README.md

     - Insufficient permissions may lead to unexpected behavior during operations, resulting in potential errors or incomplete tasks.

+6. Languages

+    - SearchParty is designed to focus on data specific to Brazilian Portuguese.

+    - This branch was created for users who feel more confortable using the tool in English (US).

+    - If you want the version in Portuguese, use the [pt-br](https://github.com/0xSickb0y/SearchParty/tree/pt-br) branch.

 ##  Supported File Extensions

 - **.txt**: text/plain